 Dark Days for the Dark Knight1 of 12Although there are plenty of dreadful crimes committed against superheroes in comic books, one hero has experienced some of the worst of them.
 Batman, the mere-mortal hero of dark and gritty Gotham City, has been physically beaten and mentally manipulated, losing his fortune, his business, his family, and friends multiple times since the character's creation in 1939.

-For this countdown however, we're focusing on comic book continuity... so with another possible misfortune having befallen the Dark Knight, Newsarama is looking back at the worst things to ever happen to Batman.
+For this countdown however, we're focusing on comic book continuity... so with more misfortune possibly awaiting the Dark Knight, Newsarama is looking back at the worst things to ever happen to Batman.

 He's Back!2 of 12The death of Jason Todd was pretty devastating for Batman (more on that later), but the bad turned even worse when Jason came back to life as a villain who called himself the Red Hood.
 Although the manner of his resurrection in Batman was unusual — being caused by Superboy Prime's punch from a pocket dimension — Jason used his rebirth to train himself and go after Batman, angry that his own death had never been avenged.